dkriegner/xrayutilities/README.md

 Python-2.7 and Python-3.X compatibility
 =======================================

-The current development is for Python-3.X only. xrayutilities up to version 1.5.x can be used with Python-2.7 as well.
+The current development is for Python3 (version >=3.6) only. xrayutilities up to version 1.5.x can be used with Python-2.7 as well.
+Python 3.3 to 3.5 was supported up to 1.6.0.

 The Python package configuration
 ================================